Back

 Is the product a success or not?
 You can barely tell this without tracking its performance.
 Don’t forget to set 2-3 key performance indicators to estimate product efficiency and its value to users.

 Common mistakes to avoid: Being too much after numbers.
-At an MVP stage in a startup you need to get a general idea of how users perceive the concept.
+At the MVP stage in a startup, you need to get a general idea of how users perceive the concept.
 It’s no use to A/B-test each button.

 Release MVP